 Work with your Public Information Office

-Each college and university has its own Public Information Office (PIO), sometimes called the Press Office, Media Relations Office, or Communications Office, which serves as a bridge between researchers and reporters.
+Each college and university has its own Public Information Office (PIO), also known as the Press Office, Media Relations Office, or Communications Office, which serves as a liaison between researchers and reporters.
 Public Information Officers identify newsworthy research done by people in the college or university community and write and distribute press releases and media advisories on this research.
-They also respond to inquiries from journalists and connect reporters with subject matter experts and provide communications training and resources to scholars at the college or university.
+They also respond to inquiries from journalists, connect reporters with subject matter experts, and provide communications training and resources to scholars at the college or university.
 Set up a meeting with your PIO today.

 Let ASA Know About Your Media Coverage

 Have you been quoted in a recent news article?
 Were you recently interviewed on TV about your scholarship?
 Did a newspaper recently publish your letter to the editor or op-ed?
-Send your media coverage to [email protected] so that we can highlight it for ASA members.
+Please send your media coverage to [email protected] so we can highlight it for ASA members.

 Increasingly, sociologists are using multiple forms of communication to engage broader audiences with their research and contribute to solutions for the pressing problems of our time.
-Researchers have interacted with technologies, including social media, in a variety of ways, and have heard calls from universities to show evidence of public engagement.
-These changes cut across teaching, service, and research, but particularly affect the latter.
-Increasingly, researchers can move their work beyond journals and libraries into the public realm, where they can contribute to public conversations as well as disciplinary ones.
+Researchers have interacted with technologies, including social media, in various ways and have received calls from universities to demonstrate evidence of public engagement.
+These changes impact teaching, service, and research, but have a particular effect on the latter.
+Increasingly, researchers can extend their work beyond journals and libraries into the public realm, where they can contribute to both public and disciplinary conversations.
 How might tenure and promotion committees consider researchers’ involvement in public communication and social media?

 Read the ASA report: “What Counts?
 Evaluating Public Communication in Tenure and Promotion.”